Acceda a la base de datos First Foods® en Solid Starts App.

 Sí

-Tuna are a large, fast-swimming family of fish that live in ocean waters worldwide.
+Tuna are a family of large, fast-swimming fish that live in ocean waters worldwide.
 There are a number of members of the tuna family, but albacore, bigeye, bluefin, skipjack, and yellowfin tuna are among the most widely commercially fished.
 Tuna’s savory, meaty taste is popular when cooked, served as sushi, canned, and much more.

 Cada bebé se desarrolla a su propio ritmo, y las sugerencias que ofrecemos sobre cómo cortar o preparar determinados alimentos son generalizaciones para una amplia audiencia.

-Learn the signs of choking and gagging and more about choking first aid in our free guides, Infant Rescue and Toddler Rescue.
+Learn the signs of choking and more about choking first aid in our free guides, Infant Rescue and Toddler Rescue.

-Some individuals with finned fish allergy may react from inhaling proteins that become aerosolized when cooking fish.
+Some individuals with fish allergy may react from inhaling proteins that become aerosolized when cooking fish.
 If this is the case for baby, you may wish to avoid cooking fish in the household when baby is present.

-Around 50% of individuals with one finned fish allergy will react to another fish as well.
-This is because the major allergen in finned fish, beta-parvalbumin, is present in most fish, regardless of species.
+Around 50% of individuals with one fish allergy will react to another fish as well.
+This is because the major allergen in fish, beta-parvalbumin, is present in most fish, regardless of species.
 Due to cross-contamination and mislabeling of fish, allergists often recommend that those who are allergic to one species of finned fish should avoid all finned fish until meeting with an allergist to determine which fish might be safely introduced into the diet.
 This is an individualized recommendation, so be sure to confirm with your allergist before offering other finned fish if baby is allergic to tuna.

-Finned fish are a known trigger of food protein-induced enterocolitis syndrome, also known as FPIES.
+Fish are a known trigger of food protein-induced enterocolitis syndrome, also known as FPIES.
 FPIES is a delayed allergy to food protein which causes the sudden onset of repetitive vomiting and diarrhea to begin a few hours after ingestion.
 Left untreated, the reaction can result in significant dehydration.
-Unlike other food allergens, FPIES to finned fish may not present until later in life, and tends to be life-long.
+Unlike other food allergens, FPIES to fish may not present until later in life, and tends to be life-long.

 Lastly, a note on scombroid poisoning, which is sometimes mistaken for a fish allergy.
 Scombroid poisoning is a type of food poisoning that occurs when someone eats fish that has been improperly refrigerated.
 This allows a large amount of histamine to build up in the fish.
-When consumed, this large load of histamine can cause symptoms that mimic those of an allergic reaction, causing some people to believe that they have developed a finned fish allergy, even if they are not allergic.
+When consumed, this large load of histamine can cause symptoms that mimic those of an allergic reaction, causing some people to believe that they have developed a fish allergy, even if they are not allergic.
 Ensuring that fish has been stored at adequately cool temperatures can minimize the risk of such a reaction.

-If you suspect baby may be allergic to fish, consult an allergist before introducing tuna.
-As with all common allergens, introduce tuna in small amounts at first and watch closely as baby eats to see if any adverse reaction occurs.
-If all goes well, gradually increase the serving size over time.
 Once common food allergens are successfully introduced, it is recommended to keep them in the diet regularly (twice weekly, if possible).
 However, this doesn’t mean that each different fish species must be offered multiple times a week.
 Finned fish share the same major proteins, so it is perfectly acceptable to rotate finned fish varieties according to availability and preference.

 Nuestro equipo